35분 분량2026년 6월 업데이트

 Tip

-The website tattoo-friendly.jp maintains a searchable database of onsen and sento that accept tattooed guests.
+The website tattoofriendlyjp.com maintains a searchable map and directory of onsen and sento that accept tattooed guests, filterable by keyword, category, and location .
 Check it before planning your bathing itinerary.
 Also: if you have a small tattoo that's easily covered by a bandage, many facilities will turn a blind eye — but always ask first rather than assuming.

 Mixed-Gender Bathing (Konyoku)

-The reality of konyoku in modern Japan: they're mostly patronized by older Japanese men.
-Women rarely use them (and when they do, it's usually in groups or with opaque water that provides some cover).
-As a foreign couple hoping for a romantic co-ed bathing experience, konyoku will likely disappoint.
+Here's the reality of konyoku in modern Japan: they're mostly patronized by older Japanese men.
+Women rarely use them, and when they do, it's usually in groups or in baths with opaque, cloudy water that provides some natural cover.
+If you're a foreign couple hoping for a romantic co-ed bathing experience, konyoku will almost certainly disappoint.

 Better alternatives for couples: A private kashikiri buro or a ryokan room with an in-room rotenburo (private outdoor bath).
 These are widely available, completely private, and actually romantic.
 Many mid-range to high-end ryokans offer rooms with attached outdoor baths, and they're worth every extra yen for couples.